Bad Behaviour Spirals and How To Get Out of Them.

 Why punishment makes things worse

 Sure, you might get short-term compliance.
-They might stop the behaviour because they’re scared or ashamed.
-But that’s not the same as learning how to handle a tricky moment.
+You've shouted before and it works - they stop doing what they were doing pretty quickly because of the initial shock of you shouting or because they feel ashamed to have been caught.
+But stopping in the moment is not the same as learning how to handle a tricky moment and do better next time.
 Over time, this cycle teaches something else entirely – that making mistakes is shameful, that big feelings should be hidden, and that people who love you can use power to control you.

-And the research backs this up.
-Studies from around the world, including right here in New Zealand, have found that harsh discipline increases stress, damages the trust between parent and child, and leads to more, not less, behaviour problems in the long run.
+Yes - the research backs this up.
+Studies from around the world (including right here in New Zealand), have found that harsh discipline increases stress, damages the trust between parent and child and ultimately just leads to more behaviour problems in the long run.
 It’s not that our children don’t want to behave – it’s that their brains are underdeveloped, they have unmet needs, and they haven’t yet learned how to regulate themselves so they CAN behave.

 Seeing behaviour differently

 One of the biggest shifts we can make as parents is to start looking at behaviour as communication.
 Every time your child “acts out”, there’s something underneath – hunger, tiredness, overwhelm, frustration, fear.
 Often it’s a mix.
-This is especially true for neurodivergent children, who might have a harder time filtering sensory input, predicting what’s coming next, or recognising what’s going on in their own body.
+This is especially true for neurodivergent children, who might have a harder time coping with sensory input, predicting what’s coming next in their day, or recognising what’s going on in their own body.

-We all have a point where the small stuff tips us over.
-For your child it might be the wrong colour cup, an itchy jumper, the sudden blare of a hand dryer, or a change of plan they weren’t ready for.
-They can’t always explain that in words – so their behaviour does the talking.
+We all have a point where we're overwhelmed and something small just tips us over the edge.
+For your child, they may have been feeling uneasy for a while, then something as simple as the wrong colour cup, an itchy jumper or the sudden noise of a vacuum can send them spiralling.
+They can’t always explain their needs in words – so their behaviour does the talking.
+What says 'I'm so stressed out' better than throwing something?!

 Prevention over reaction

 The most powerful parenting happens before the moment blows up.
-That means knowing what’s likely to trip your child up and putting extra support in place.
+That means knowing your child and their needs and what typically overwhelms them and putting extra support in place.

 If after-school meltdowns are a regular thing, make sure there’s a snack ready before you even leave the gate.
 If mornings are rushed and stressful, start ten minutes earlier or do as much prep the night before as you can.
 If transitions are tricky, use a visual timer or a simple warning: “We’re leaving in five minutes.”
-It’s not about making life perfect – it’s about making it predictable enough that your child doesn’t spend the whole day bracing for the next surprise.
+Prevention is the best strategy when it comes to unwanted behaviours.
+The aim isn't to remove all difficulties from their life (that's way too much to ask of any parent) but just pre-empting some of the big things and helping them to move through it before they spiral can make a world of difference.

 The hidden senses that shape behaviour